 I have a Masters Degree in Educational Leadership and Supervision.
 I spent two years of my life learning how to perpetuate the mass education and standardization of our nation's children - to turn them all into dutiful workers for the state.
 Before that I spent 10 years administering tests as a teacher in the public schools.

-I could spout off dozens of "whys" for standardized testing.
+I could spout off dozens of "whys" for standardized testing - and sound quite convincing.

-I will be giving my own children the ITBS next month.
+I will be giving standardized tests this month in our homeschool.
 I don't want to, but I have to (per the state of Georgia), and I know they need to be familiar with the reality of testing in our society.